-The Evidence Generation initiative’s team of Graduate Fellows worked with John Jay faculty and staff to consult with nonprofit community-based organizations in the youth justice sector in order to improve each agency’s readiness for rigorous evaluation.
-Before they began working with affiliated agencies, the Graduate Fellows received training in applied evaluation skills.
-They applied these skills in building the analytic capacities of participating agencies.
+The Evidence Generation team works with John Jay College faculty and staff to train students for careers in applied research who then help organizations in the public safety sector to ready themselves for rigorous evaluation.
+Before working with affiliated agencies, students are trained in applied and translatable evaluation skills.
+They apply these skills in teams with faculty and staff building the research capacities of participating agencies.

-The process began when we visited an affiliated agency to observe routine operations, interview staff, and collect documents and other materials to assist us in formulating our approach.
-The process was organized as seven steps.
-Steps 1 and 2 represented the “diagnostic phase,” while Steps 3 through 6 made up the “implementation phase.”
-Agencies completing the first six steps then had the option of continuing to a seventh step, which was an extended opportunity for affiliated agencies to propose one or more special projects to our team.
+The process begins with discussions and meetings involving team members who observe agency operations, interview staff, and collect documents and other materials to assist in formulating an approach.
+The process is organized in seven steps.
+Steps 1 and 2 represent the “diagnostic phase,” while Steps 3 through 6 make up the “implementation phase.”
+Agencies completing the first six steps have the option of continuing to a seventh step, an extended opportunity for affiliated agencies to propose one or more special projects.

 Step 1.
 PEvGen